Aadi1101/PCOS_Detection/README.md

 ## ML Model
 - Algorithms:
-    - CatBoost: A gradient boosting algorithm used for building the model.
-    - XGBoost: Another gradient boosting algorithm for comparison.
+    - XGBoost: A gradient boosting algorithm for comparison.
     - Model Training: The model was trained using health and hormone metrics relevant to PCOS diagnosis.
     - Model Serialization: The model is saved in a model.pkl file, and dill is used for model serialization.
 ## Model Tuning and Preprocessing
 - Preprocessing:

-    - The input data was normalized using StandardScaler to ensure that all features were on the same scale, which is important for algorithms like XGBoost and CatBoost.
+    - The input data was normalized using StandardScaler to ensure that all features were on the same scale, which is important for algorithms like XGBoost and SVM.

 - Hyperparameter Tuning:

     - GridSearchCV was used for hyperparameter optimization to find the best combination of parameters for the machine learning models.
-The grid search was applied to both CatBoost and XGBoost models to improve accuracy.
+The grid search was applied to both SVM and XGBoost models to improve accuracy.
     Example:
 ```python
 from sklearn.model_selection import GridSearchCV